SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    </ eAcute is é, combinedEAcute is é

-Extended grapheme clusters are a flexible way to represent many different types of complex characters as a single ``Character`` value.
+Extended grapheme clusters are a flexible way to represent many complex script characters as a single ``Character`` value.
-For example, Hangul syllables from the Korean alphabet can be represented as either a precomposed or decomposed sequence:
+For example, Hangul syllables from the Korean alphabet can be represented as either a precomposed or decomposed sequence.
+Both of these representations qualify as a single ``Character`` value in Swift:

 .. testcode:: graphemeClusters2